janschupke/phraser/README.md

 3. Press `Enter` or click "Click to reveal answer" to see the translation and pinyin
 4. Press `Enter` again or click "Next Card" to move to the next random card

+### Active Input Mode

+Enable "Active Input Mode" in Settings to practice by typing translations:

+1. Go to Settings and enable "Active Input Mode"
+2. Return to Flashcards page
+3. Type your translation answer in the input field
+4. Press `Enter` or click "Check Answer" to see if you're correct
+5. Answers are validated case-insensitively, ignoring accents/diacritics and punctuation
+6. Your score is automatically tracked (correct/incorrect counts)
+7. Items you struggle with appear more frequently (see Probability System below)

 ### Managing Translations

 1. Visit "All Translations" to see all saved entries